 Flippa isn't the only website selling site.
 Your other options include We Sell Your Site, which is actually a brokerage.
 The company handles the details of selling your website for you but does so for a cost.

 A few forums also have channels dedicated to website sales.
 DigitalPoint offers a subforum where sellers can list the details of their sites and the price.
 The more information you can provide on a forum post about your website, the more likely you will be to get a sale.

 Selling to Your Network

-Another option if you want to sell a website it to contact people you already know.
+Another option if you want to sell a website is to contact people you already know.
 Someone who works in the industry your website targets or who advertises on your site already might be interested in purchasing it.

 If you're not getting much traction on auction sites, it can help to shop your site around to professional and personal contacts instead.
 Selling directly to someone in your network can help you avoid the fees and hassles of using forums or auction sites entirely.

 If you build it, and it makes money, someone is going to want to buy your website.
 Before you start the selling process, focus on making your site as profitable and user-friendly as possible.
-Don’t take shortcuts when selling, as you want to get best price you can.
+Don't take shortcuts when selling, as you want to get the best price you can.